All Episodes

 That's how they happen.

-Those are the there are exceptions to this, the good ones.
+There are exceptions to this, the good ones.

-But that's basically uh how it happens.
+But that's basically how it happens.

 And what determines it?

-Uh biological time bomb in the wife.
+Well, work, biological time bomb in the wife, any number of factors.

-The the gee, I think we should syndrome.
+Gee, I think we should syndrome.

 Or gee, you know, mom really wants to be a grandmom.

-Uh grandpa doesn't care about being a grandpa, but grandma really wants to be, or I have got to maintain this family bloodline or what have you.
+Grandpa doesn't care about being a grandpa, but grandma really wants to be, or I have got to maintain this family bloodline or what have you.

 Don't misunderstand.

-There are people out there genuinely love kids and want to have them, and that's the reason they got married.
+There are people out there who genuinely love kids and want to have them, and that's the reason they got married.

-That's fine, but I'm saying there are some people that they just do it because it's hell.
+But I'm saying there are some people that they just do it because it's hell, how many of them are accidents?

 And there's no school you can go to to learn how to be a parent.